Radhavallabh Chaturvedi: Early life and career

-In Popular Culture
+In popular culture

 Bhajan Samraat Anup Jalota's mother was a student of pandit Radhavallabh Chaturvedi.
 In 2017, on his birth centenary, Indian classical singer Shubha Mudgal paid tribute to Pandit Radhavallabh Chaturvedi by organizing a program in the India Habitat Centre titled "khazane lok sangeet ke".
 He dedicated his life to the preservation and promotion of the Indian traditional folk music.

 In 2017, Uttar Pradesh Sangeet Natak Akademi dedicated its magazine "Chayanat" to Pandit Radhavallabh Chaturvedi and organised an event titled Awadh Sandhya.